wso2-extensions/esb-connector-ldap/docs/crud_ops.md

 * scope : LDAP search scope to retrieve results.
 By default `SUBTREE` scope is set.
 Provide `OBJECT` to set scope to object level and `ONE_LEVEL` to set one level scope.
 * onlyOneReference : Boolean value whether to guarantee or not only one reference.
 * limit : This allows you to set a limit on the number of search results.
 If this property is not defined the maximum no of search results will be returned.
+* allowEmptySearchResult : Boolean value to allow empty Search Result or throw Exception.
+If this property is not defined, an exception will be thrown and fault sequence is executed if the search result is empty.

 **Sample request**